🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Sweden regulates virtual currency providers under the Act on Measures against Money Laundering and Terrorist Financing (Lag om åtgärder mot penningtvätt och finansiering av terrorism).
 Finansinspektionen (FI) — Sweden's unified financial supervisory authority — oversees the registration and ongoing supervision of virtual currency providers.
 Sweden's approach emphasizes strong consumer protection, rigorous AML compliance, and market integrity.

-FI's regulatory posture is known for thoroughness rather than speed — reviews are comprehensive and FI actively scrutinizes the quality of AML programs, the experience of management, and the robustness of governance structures.
-For well-prepared applicants, this translates into a credible, internationally recognized authorization.
+FI's regulatory posture is known for thoroughness rather than speed — reviews are complete and FI actively scrutinizes the quality of AML programs, the experience of management, and the robustness of governance structures.
+For well-prepared applicants, this translates into a credible, internationally recognised authorisation.
 Swedish-registered crypto companies benefit from a reputation for high regulatory standards.

 Stockholm is the Nordic region's dominant fintech hub, home to major fintech players including Klarna, Trustly, and iZettle (Square).
 Notable crypto entities with Swedish connections include Safello and the European operations of several international exchanges.
 Sweden is not part of the Eurozone (currency: SEK) but is an EU member, ensuring full MiCA applicability.
 Under MiCA, FI is the Swedish CASP competent authority, providing full EU passporting for authorized entities.